saurabhdaware/no-earth-b/README.md

-# ~~Earth B~~
+# 🌱 No Earth B

 A website with collection of all the data related to Air Quality and Climate Change

 https://no-earth-b.netlify.app

+🌱